gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

 Belt Wrap
 ---------

-**Belt should, at the very least, have 90° of contact with the pulley.
-The best practice is to have 180° or more of contact**, as it is very unlikely to fall off with proper tensioning.
+**Belt should, at the very least, have 90 degrees of contact with the pulley.
+The best practice is to have 180 degrees or more of contact**, as it is very unlikely to fall off with proper tensioning.
 Belt skipping, especially on drivetrains or arms, is very possible without proper belt wrap or tensioning.
 When tensioning belt, be sure to not undertension or overtension it.
 Undertensioning belt can result in the belt falling off the pulley or belt skipping, where the belt can skip along the pulley.
 Overtensioning belt often results in the motor burning out, or less seriously, a loss of efficiency.
 Push along the belt, and if it moves slightly without significant resistance, chances are you've done it correctly.
 If it's too tight, then the belt will barely move under a gentle press.

 Best practices for wrap
 ^^^^^^^^^^^^^^^^^^^^^^^